UMCFS/Rules/MarketplaceRules.md

 6. **Listings only in marketplace channels.** Your DMs should be open if you're expecting to negotiate in marketplace.
 Discussion and commentary about listings is not allowed.

  7. **ALL LISTINGS REQUIRE A LEGIBLE, RECENT TIMESTAMP.** After many complaints of false postings and scams, you must take a picture of the item with your username and date somewhere in the image.
-It cannot be digitally added to a picture; must be handwritten.
+It cannot be digitally added to a picture (i.e. photoshopped); must be either handwritten or displayed on a digital device in the photo, like a tablet or phone.

 8. **All items in listings must be IN HAND.** No posting pictures of a Newegg dub.
 Have them item in hand, follow the rule above, then post.